The Highs and Lows of the 2018 Oscars Ceremony

 HIGH James Ivory honoring his late collaborators Ruth Jhabvala and Ismail Merchant while winning Best Adapted Screenplay, all while wearing a shirt emblazoned with Timothée Chalamet’s face.
 Total class, with just enough cheekiness.

 HIGH Frances McDormand has all the female nominees in the room stand up, and then announces, “We all have stories to tell and need financed.”
-If those meetings don’t materialize, you just know McDormand is going to hunt down those executives one-by-one to make it happen.
+If those meetings don’t materialize, you just know McDormand is going to hunt down those executives one by one to make it happen.
 Oh, and they all better look up exactly what an inclusion rider is before then.

 LOW In one super long, super random montage (it included clips from Shawshank Redemption to In the Heat of the Night to The Aviator to E.T. to Black Panther…?), the Academy thanked moviegoers for … movie-going?
 It’s a little unclear what the thinking was behind this lengthy supercut of every movie you’ve ever seen, but it ended with a slight explanation: “The Academy wishes to thank the audience for 90 years of going to the movies.”
 Sure!

-LOW Your annual awkward bit involving Jimmy Kimmel’s obsession with embarrassing ordinary people: This time Kimmel and a band of misfits (including Ansel Elgort, Armie Hammer, Margot Robbie, and Guillermo del Toro) walked across the street to surprise an unsuspecting movie theater audience watching A Wrinkle in Time.
+LOW Your annual awkward bit involving Jimmy Kimmel’s obsession with embarrassing ordinary people: This time Kimmel and a band of misfits (including Ansel Elgort, Armie Hammer, Margot Robbie, and Guillermo del Toro) walked across the street to surprise an unsuspecting movie-theater audience watching A Wrinkle in Time.